-Julian is a Post-Doctoral Fellow in the Institute for Resources, Environment, and Sustainability and a member of the Program on Water Governance team.
+Julian was a Post-Doctoral Fellow in the Institute for Resources, Environment, and Sustainability and a member of the Program on Water Governance team.
 Julian has more than a decade of experience working in the field of international development geographies, including graduate level research and employment with international development NGOs.
 Julian’s work focuses on the intersection between the politics of knowledge and social mobilisation for overcoming poverty and inequality.
-His current work explores the rollout of small-scale water filtration facilities among BC’s First Nations communities – an approach that gained political expediency due to the recently introduced Water Sustainability Act.
-This work will focus on the intersections between indigenous conceptions of water in nature, and techno-scientific approaches to delivering ‘clean water’ to First Nations communities.
+His work explored the rollout of small-scale water filtration facilities among BC’s First Nations communities – an approach that gained political expediency due to the Water Sustainability Act.
+This work focused on the intersections between indigenous conceptions of water in nature, and techno-scientific approaches to delivering ‘clean water’ to First Nations communities.

 Previous projects include research as an NGO consultant into adaptation to climate change in rural Nepal, and graduate (MA, University of Victoria, geography) research into inclusive waste management through recyclers’ cooperatives in São Paulo, Brazil.
 Julian has published the results of his work in journals such as Progress in Human Geography (debating post-neoliberalism in Latin America), Global Environmental Change (the scalar politics of adaptation), the Journal of Historical geography (historicizing ethnodevelopment), Environment and Planning A (an urban political ecology of food waste in São Paulo), and the Journal of Development Studies (public policy for inclusive waste management).
 He has also published a chapter in a book on community-based adaptation and is co-editor of a forthcoming special issue in Geoforum, titled ‘Rendering land investible’.
-To view and download Julian’s publications, visit his profile on Academia.edu or Research Gate.

 You can reach him at: Julian.Yates [at] monash [dot] edu.